 Adult Learning and Global Change (ALGC)

-The program is designed for individuals who wish to understand adult learning in the context of global change, and thereby improve their professional practice.
-The courses in this program will benefit those working with adults in formal and informal educational settings, including human resource development in business, industry and government, and activist organisations, international and/or community development, non-governmental organisations, healthcare, cultural, and professional organisations, to name a few.
+The ALGC program is designed for individuals who require a flexible schedule and who wish to understand adult learning in the context of global change, and thereby improve their professional practice.
+The courses in this program will benefit those working with adults in formal and informal educational settings, including higher education and student affairs; human resource development in business, industry and government; activist organizations; international and/or community development; non-governmental organizations; and healthcare settings.

 After completing this program students will be able to:

-• Identify the various ways context shapes adult learning and relevant public policy.
+• Identify the various ways that local context shapes adult learning and relevant public policy

-• Analyze relationships nested in successful attempts to foster change through learning.
+• Analyze how relationships can foster change through adult learning

 Stories from ALGC